 - The sliding door area was the perfect space to bring in color and the comfort of memories.
 The perfect solution, deco-paging both upper and lower door panels with clippings, coffee sleeves, interesting magazine pages, concert tickets and all kinds of other random collectables over my last two years of traveling, then lining the metal surrounding with magnets of ongoing travels.

 - Using a design for a coat holder that my buddy James Patanio and I came up with, The Carabiner Gear Rack, I incorporated it into the gear area for holding pretty much whatever, coats, bags, a tie, whatever was needed to be hung.
-We put together a how to video if you'd like to build one yourself.
+We put together a how to video if you'd like to build one yourself which you can find on our Youtube channel, The Urban Crash.

-- The flooring was done with Next Generation Resilient floating waterproof click n’ lock style.
+- The flooring was done for a second time with a floating waterproof click n’ lock style.
 This is NOT as industrial and bombproof as the marine vinyl, but adds loads of character to the space. *I would only go with a single membrane flooring, not interlocking pieces, for any future build out.
 I will most likely be redoing the flooring for again, yes, for a third time.
 This is due to expansion and contraction with the individual pieces in the dramatic temperature difference from hot to cold while traveling.
 The gaps open and close from cold to hot conditions, collecting dirt and breaking the click and lock system that holds the floor together.

 - A custom sheet metal drawer/shelf fixture for bike tools & fixings